aaronshaf/canvas-modules/README.md

 ## Getting started

-For those who already have recent versions of node, npm, and grunt-cli, this will be enough to get started:
+For those who already have recent versions of node, npm, and grunt-cli, this should be enough to get started:

 ```
 git clone https://github.com/aaronshaf/canvas-modules.git